How the SEC Handles Your Complaint

 Phone: (312) 988-5522

 The American Bar Association will provide you with the name, address, and phone number of a referral service in your area.
-This is a free service.
+This free service is available at http://www.abanet.org/legalservices/findlegalhelp/home.cfm

 Law schools in several states have established clinics to provide legal representation to investors who cannot hire a lawyer to handle their securities arbitration and mediation claims.
-For information on how to contact these clinics, please read our "Fast Answer" on Arbitration/Mediation Clinics.
+For information on how to contact these clinics, please read our "Fast Answer" on Arbitration/Mediation Clinics available at http://www.sec.gov/answers/arbclin.htm.

-We also offer educational materials so you can understand how the securities industry works and how to avoid becoming a victim of securities fraud and abuse.
-Our educational materials provide tips on how you can make better investment decisions.
-You can order our free publications by calling (800) SEC-0330 or read them online at our website.
+We offer educational materials that explain how the securities industry works and how to avoid becoming a victim of securities fraud and abuse.
+Our educational materials also provide tips on how you can make better investment decisions.
+You can order our free publications by calling the Federal Citizen Information Center at (888) 878-3256, Monday-Friday, 8 am-8pm Eastern Standard Time.
+You can also read these educational materials online at http://www.sec.gov/investor/pubs.shtml or http://www.investor.gov/.